NeilJustice/FileArb/README.md

 ## FileArb Command Line Usage

 ```
+FileArb v0.9.0
-FileArb v0.9.0 - Creates an arbitrary number of text files or binary files.
+Creates an arbitrary number of text or binary files
+containing an arbitrary number of characters or bytes.
 https://github.com/NeilJustice/FileArb

 Usage: